rainik/rainik/README.md

 ### <div align="center">I'm Serhii, 👨‍💻 working in Software Inc  🚀</div>

-- 🌱 I’m currently
+- 🌱 I’m currently just discover this

 - ❓ Ask me about anything related to team management

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact: there is no fun fact :)

 <br/>